-William Wallace - "Braveheart" - was no knight.
-He was executed in 1305, after being convicted by an English court of atrocities in war, "sparing neither age nor sex, monk nor nun."
-His conviction followed 1279's Statute of Westminster that authorized the Crown to punish "soldiers" for violations of "the law and customs of the realm."
-In 1386, Richard II's Ordinance for the Government of the Army decreed death for acts of violence against women and priests, the burning of houses, and the desecration of churches.
-Henry V's ordinances of war, promulgated in 1419, further codified rules protecting women and clergy.
+Doubters argue that "chivalric rules actually served to protect the lives and property of privileged knights and nobles, entitling them to plunder and kill peasant soldiers, non-Christian enemies, and civilians,"22 but that seems a harsh view.
+It is true that chivalry's code only applied among Christians and knights.
+The Scottish nationalist Sir William Wallace - "Braveheart" - was no knight.
+He was executed in 1305, after being convicted by an English court of atrocities in war, "sparing neither age nor sex, monk nor nun."23 His conviction followed 1279's Statute of Westminster, which authorized the Crown to punish "soldiers" for violations of "the law and customs of the realm."24 In 1386, Richard II's Ordinance for the Government of the Army decreed death for acts of violence against women and priests, the burning of houses, and the desecration of churches.25 Henry V's ordinances of war, promulgated in 1419, further codified rules protecting women and clergy.